Improving the Estimation of Lifetime Effects in A/B Testing via Treatment Locality: A/B Testing on MDPs

-This lower bound effectively implies that asymptotic variance of A/B testing cannot be further reduced under general treatment, which is of independent interest to those who are considering experiments on discounted reward MDPs.
-In recent literature, \cite{farias2022markovian} derive a lower bound for A/B testing with general treatment on average-reward MDPs.
-However, their approach differs from ours in several key aspects.
-Firstly, their definition of ATE contrasts with ours; they define it as the difference between average rewards for $\pi^\ft$ and $\pi^\fc$ under stationary distribution, i.e. $\vmu^{\ft^\top}\vr^\ft - \vmu^{\fc^\top}\vr^\fc$.
-Additionally, our study further incorporates reward variance, whereas they assume that the reward observation is noise-free.
-From a technical perspective, our approach employs a distinct proof framework.
-We apply a constrained Cramér-Rao bound to establish the lower bound of variance for the transition matrix estimation.
-This represents a departure from the methodology used in \cite{farias2022markovian}.
+\begin{theorem}[Asymptotic Efficiency of A/B Testing] If running the mixed policy $\pi^{1/2}$ with the initial state distribution $\vmu_{1/2}$, for any unbiased estimator of ATE $\vDelta$ with covariance matrix $\Sigma$, it holds that $\Sigma_{\mathrm{AB}}\preceq T\Sigma$, where $\Sigma_{\mathrm{AB}}$ is defined in Theorem~\ref{thm: AB_Testing}. \end{theorem} This lower bound effectively implies that asymptotic variance of A/B testing cannot be further reduced under general treatment pattern.
+In recent literature, \cite{farias2022markovian} derive a similar efficiency result for a similar unbiased A/B testing approach on average-reward MDPs.
+Their ATE is defined as the difference between average rewards for $\pi^\ft$ and $\pi^\fc$, i.e. $\vmu^{\ft^\top}\vr^\ft - \vmu^{\fc^\top}\vr^\fc$.
+Compared to theirs, our study further incorporates reward variance.
+From a technical perspective, we employs a distinct proof framework via the constrained Cramér-Rao bound.